 If you opt to use ssh as the mechanism for launching the remote components of PGDBG, you may want to do some additional configuration.
 The default configuration of ssh can result in a password prompt for each remote cluster node on which the debugger runs.
 Check with your network administrator to make sure that you comply with your local security policies when configuring ssh.

 The following steps provide one way to configure SSH to eliminate this prompt.
+These instructions assume HOME is the same on all nodes of the cluster.

 '''

 $ ssh-keygen -t dsa

 $ eval 'ssh-agent -s'

 $ ssh-add

 <make sure that $HOME is not group-writable>

 $ cd $HOME/.ssh

-$ cp id_dsa.pub authorized_keys
+$ cat id_dsa.pub >> authorized_keys

 '''